UWPCE-PythonCert/ProgrammingInPython/source/modules/Strings.rst

 * Unicode "code points" -- 1 - 1,114,111 (!!!)

 Unicode supports a LOT of characters -- every character in every language known to man -- and then some :-).
-The Unicode code poitns for the characters in the ASCII character set are the same as ASCII -- so handy for us English speakers.
+The Unicode code points for the characters in the ASCII character set are the same as ASCII -- so handy for us English speakers.

-To get the value, use ``ord()``:
+To get the code point value, use ``ord()``:

 .. code-block:: ipython